moeedayazbutt/GameOfLifeByBam/README.md

 # GameOfLifeByBam
-An Android implementation of Conway's Game of Life by Bam
+An Android based implementation of Conway's Game of Life by Bam